Abasi Guitars: Design, execution + renderings

 The alternate “Radius” design concept, which has no straight edges or flat planes anywhere on the surface of the body.

 Initial CAD drawings were sent to the manufacturer, who did some refinement of their own, and a few prototypes were made.
-Tosin’s vision was spot on, and he was extremely pleased with the ergonomics of the guitar he had designed, and it fit his body and his unorthodox playing styles perfectly.
+The initial design was spot on, and Tosin was extremely pleased with the ergonomics of the guitar as it was designed, as it fit his body and his unorthodox playing styles perfectly.

 Fast-forward to late 2017, and Tosin felt it was time to put this design into production himself, with his own partner (and another a long-time friend of mine), instrument designer and luthier Frank Falbo.
 They began ramping up to début the production-ready design at the NAMM show in January 2018.
 (The National Association of Music Merchants show is one of the largest musical instrument trade shows in the world.)